Healing Part 2 – New Testament Confirmation

 Then the LORD God formed man (his body) of dust from the ground, and breathed into his nostrils the breath (Hebrew: breath, wind, spirit) of life; and man became a living being (literally: soul).
 Genesis 2:7 (NASB)

 Adam became a living soul or being.
-I define the soul as being the mind, will, and emotions – what we call the personality.
+I and many others define the soul as being the mind, will, and emotions – what we call the personality.
 Greek and Hebrew use three distinct words for spirit, soul, and body.
 In both languages, the word for spirit also means breath or wind.
-Paul acknowledges this three part construction of humans in 1 Thessalonians 5:23.
+Paul acknowledges this three-part construction of humans in 1 Thessalonians 5:23.

 Now may the God of peace Himself sanctify you entirely; and may your spirit and soul and body be preserved complete, without blame at the coming of our Lord Jesus Christ.
 1 Thessalonians 5:23 (NASB)